kupiqu/SierraBreezeEnhanced/README.md

  * non-gray colors do not change.
  * active window: show symbol on hovering.
  * inactive window: always show symbol, show ring color on hovering.
+ * application menu button is considered special and stays as in vanilla breeze.
+ * no more option for non macOS-like buttons as it doesn't apply anymore.

 ## Credits: